-If you fall into one of the following high risk categories you're likely to be eligible for a free flu vaccination funded by the NHS which we can provide in store, please speak to your pharmacist for details.
+If you fall into one of the following high risk categories you're likely to be eligible for a free flu vaccination funded by the NHS which we can provide in selected stores for some of the high risk categories, please speak to your pharmacist for details.

 High risk categories:

 - You're diabetic